graphcore-research/arith25-stochastic-rounding/README.md

 ```
 should run.

-Then, to train with quantization to binary8p4, using stochastic rounding:
+Then, to train with quantization to binary8p4, using stochastic rounding with three random bits (one fewer than the difference between bfloat16's precision of 8 and p4):
 ```
-python train.py config/train_shakespeare_char.py --qat=b8p4 --qat_rnd=sr
+python train.py config/train_shakespeare_char.py --qat=b8p4 --qat_rnd=sr --qat_srn=3
 ```

 # Running the paper's experiments